Russian language in Israel: Demography

 A hairdressing salon in Bat Yam with services whose descriptions are in the modern Russian language, as well as a brand name in red that is stylized as pseudo-pre-revolutionary Russian spelling.

-Although free Hebrew courses are offered to every immigrant, some immigrants did not take them.
 In 2013, about 26 percent of Russian immigrants did not speak fluent Hebrew.
 Russians often settle close to each other, forming Russian-speaking neighborhoods with store window advertisements in Russian and banks with at least a few Russian-speaking workers.
 Ashdod, the sixth-largest city in Israel, absorbed a particularly large number of immigrants, accepting over 100,000 Soviet Jews from 1990 to 2001.
 The Yud-Yud Gimmel neighborhoods in southern Ashdod, where immigrants account for 75 percent of the population of 26,000, were dubbed "Israel's Russian ghetto".

-The process of integration into mainstream Israeli society is slow, because many Russian-speaking adults prefer to not learn Hebrew and are reluctant to give up their Russian cultural background.
-Language professors Elana Shohamy and Bernard Spolsky attributed this to a "strong loyalty to their ethnic language".

-Hayim Gordon describes the situation in his 2007 book Israel Today:

-They speak only Russian to their children.
-They read one of the seven Russian-language newspapers that Russian-speakers have established, and they watch the private Russian TV station that has been set up in Israel and Russian stations abroad.
-Even after living years in Israel, hundreds of thousands of these Russian-speakers cannot carry on telephone conversation in Hebrew; many thousands of them cannot ask for directions in Hebrew.
-Despite these inconvenience, many Russian-speaker continue to reject the Hebrew language wherever and whenever they can.